RedHatInsights/curiosity-frontend/CONTRIBUTING.md

     ```
     $ yarn test:dev
     ```
-1. Make sure your browser opened around the domain `https://*.foo.redhat.com/`
+1. Make sure you open your browser around the domain `https://*.foo.redhat.com/`
+   > You may have to scroll, but the terminal output will have some available domains for you to pick from.
 1. Start developing...

 </details>